RaymoZou/linked-out/README.md

 ## Live Preview
 Check it out live [here!](https://raymozou.github.io/linked-out/)
-- Please be patient as the app is currently being hosted on Render's free tier plan which has an abormally long wind up time.
+- Please be patient as the app is currently hosted on Render's free tier plan which has an abnormally long wind up time.
 Thanks!

 ## Preview
 ### Login/Signup Page